Supernatural (rapper)

-Reco Price (born April 23, 1970), better known by his stage name Supernatural (a.k.a.
+Reco Dewayne Price (born April 23, 1970), better known by his stage name Supernatural (a.k.a.
 Super Nat or MC Supernatural) is an American rapper best known for his "on-the-spot" freestyle and battle rap abilities.
 He has been a regular performer and host of the Rock the Bells Music Festival since its beginning in 2004.

 Biography

 Born in Marion, Indiana, Supernatural began rhyming at the age of 14.
 Moving to New York City at the age of 19, Supernatural began to make a name for himself on the hip hop scene and by 1993 he won the New Music Seminar.
 A week prior he was signed by Elektra Records, where he recorded an album titled "Natural Disasters".
 His first worldwide known single was "Buddha blessed it".
 He had landed a radio-show on 98.7 Kiss-FM 1994 where he met KRS-One from the group Boogie Down Productions who became not only a friend but his business manager.
 He is renowned for his improvisational talents, or freestyle, about which he said in a 1997 interview, "my definition of a freestyle is coming from the deepest realms of improvisational skills.
 Just being able to formulate and make rhymes on the spot that's the definition of a freestyle.
 Freestyle is the highest form of expression through one's self".

 A compilation album of previously recorded tracks entitled The Lost Freestyle Files was released in 2003.
 Supernatural has said in press that "this was something that I wanted to put out as like a piece of my history", and "there are little tid-bits and pieces of history on there that the real heads like to have, and it takes you back to those times.
 You got the dates on there, when you see the whole cover it has all the dates, and what I was doing at the time in there so you know".